22soulfan/Lynux-Webs/README.md

 - pyfetch
 - questa

-**How to create a text file in PyLinux**
+**How to create a text file in Lynux Webs**

-On the PyLinux console, type this command (replace filename with custom name):
+On the Lynux Webs console, type this command (replace filename with custom name):
 ``` bash
 nano [filename]
 ```
 On the nano shell, you can create a text file.
 To save, just click enter.

-**Is there an artificial intelligence engine in PyLinux?**
+**Is there an artificial intelligence engine in Lynux Webs?**

-Not yet, but there will be a basic chat bot preinstalled in PyLinux which you can type here:
+Not yet, but there will be a basic chat bot preinstalled in Lynux Webs which you can type here:
 ``` bash
 pyai
 ```

 **How to install packages?**

-To install a package in PyLinux, use this format:
+To install a package in Lynux Webs, use this format:

 ``` bash
 bee install <package>